AlGepe/OmniSnippets_JS/docs/codeBasics/simpleVars.rst

 Simple Variables
 ================

 Coding is just a way to tell the computer what to do.
-For that it is very important to have shortcuts to refer to things, so that we don't have to define them constantly.
+For that it is very important to have short cuts to refer to things, so that we don't have to define them constantly.

 We do this all the time in natural language.
-For example, when we say **house** or **red** we know we're talking about a building where people live or about the color of blood [#f1]_.
+For example, when we say **house** or **red** we know we're talking about a building where people live or about the colour of blood [#f1]_.

-Variables are a way to create this aliases for different data, so that we don't have to write it all again everytime we want to use it.
+Variables are a way to create this aliases for different data, so that we don't have to write it all again every time we want to use it.
 In this section we will look at the most basic variable types and how they differ from each other.

 .. note::
    To declare (create) a variable in javascript you should type: ``var variableName = [things]`` Where ``variableName`` is the "alias" or name of the variable and ``[things]`` are the things you want to refer to when calling ``variableName``.